-Differentiating between intentional and unintentional torts is a common question asked by clients, and it may seem on its face to be a simple determination – did the “bad actor” act with intent or was it unintended.
+Differentiating between an intentional tort and unintentional torts is a common question asked by clients, and it may seem on its face to be a simple determination – did the “bad actor” act with intent or was it unintended.

-While it may be very clear cut in many cases, in some cases it is more complicated.
+While it may be very clear cut in many cases, in some intentional tort cases it is more complicated.
 To make this determination, one first has to understand the basic differences between these two categories of torts.
 To better illustrate the difference, lets first take a look at two hypothetical scenarios.

 Debby is enjoying a quiet evening on the balcony of her third-story apartment overlooking a busy sidewalk, drinking a bottle of champagne.
 After pouring a second glass of champagne, she places the large glass bottle on the 2-inch wide railing.